nick-stebbings/rig_chatbot_project/README.md

 ## What's Next?

 This is just the beginning!
-In the next parts of this series, we will:
+In the next part of this series, we will:

-* **Part 2:** Integrate this chatbot into a **Tauri application**, create a user interface, and run it on Android.
 * **Part 3:** Implement more advanced **tool use with a simple MCP server**, allowing our chatbot to perform more complex tasks.

 Stay tuned for the next videos in the series!